jonkeller/RavensProgressiveMatrixProblemManager/README.md

 ## Prerequisites
 Install the FigureCollector and ProblemGenerator Java classes.
 (TODO: Put a link to them here) The directory structure should look like:
-* Wherever you put this
+* Wherever you put the KBAI project
   * Project-Code-Java <- From KBAI
     * Problems <- From KBAI
       * MyGeneratedProblems <- Create this directory